sonic-net/SONiC/doc/port_auto_neg/port-auto-negotiation-design.md

 if autoneg == true:
     speed_list = vector()
-    if adv_speeds is set && adv_speeds != "all":
+    if adv_speeds changed or autoneg changed:
         // if adv_speeds == "all", leave speed_list empty which means all supported speeds
+        if adv_speeds != "all":
             speed_list = adv_speeds
     setPortAdvSpeed(port, speed_list)

     interface_type_list = vector()
-    if adv_interface_types is set && adv_interface_types != "all":
+    if adv_interface_types changed or autoneg changed:
-        // if adv_speeds == "all", leave interface_type_list empty which means all supported types
+        // if adv_interface_types == "all", leave interface_type_list empty which means all supported types
+        if adv_interface_types != "all"
             interface_type_list = adv_interface_types
     setPortAdvInterfaceType(port, interface_type_list)
-else:
+else if autoneg == false:
-    if speed is set:
+    if speed changed or autoneg changed:
         setPortSpeed(port, speed)
-    if interface_type is set:
+    if interface_type changed or autoneg changed:
         setInterfaceType(port, interface_type)
 ```

-In order to make sure port auto negotiation works consistent on SONiC, swss is also responsible for handling the default value for auto negotiation related fields when they are not present in the DB.
-And they are described below:

-1. autoneg is default to enabled.
-2. adv_speeds is default to empty vector.
-3. interface_type is default to SAI_PORT_INTERFACE_TYPE_NONE.
-4. adv_interface_types is default to empty vector.
+SONiC usually does not call SAI interface when there is no related configuration in APPL_DB.
+In order to keep backward compatible, this feature also apply this rule.

 swss will do validation for auto negotiation related fields, although it still CANNOT guarantee that all parameters passed to SAI will be accepted by SAI. swss validation for these field are described below: